-- 19. As per Schedule III (Division I) to the Act (Financial statements for a company whose financial statements are required to comply with the Companies (Accounting Standards) Rules, 2006), "Reserves & Surplus" consists of:-

-- Capital Reserves;
+- 19. As per Schedule III (Division I) to the Act (Financial statements for a company whose financial statements are required to comply with the Companies (Accounting Standards) Rules, 2021), "Reserves & Surplus" consists of:- - Capital Reserves;

 - Capital Redemption Reserve;

 - Securities Premium;

 - Debenture Redemption Reserve;

 - Revaluation Reserve;

 - Share Options Outstanding Account;

 - Other Reserves

-(specify the nature and purpose of each reserve and the amount in respect thereof); - Surplus i.e., balance in statement of profit and loss.
+(specify the nature and purpose of each reserve and the amount in respect thereof); - Surplus i.e., balance in statement of profit and loss disclosing allocations and appropriations such as dividend, bonus shares and transfer to/from reserves etc.